 Follow the PCT past Morris Peak and the east side of Mt.
 Jenkins for about 8 miles to a saddle between the north end Mt.
 Jenkins (Pt.
 7,802ft) and Mt.
 Owens.
 Indian Wells is off to the east.
 There may be a faint use trail leaving this obvious saddle, or it may be obliterated.

-Route DescriptionThe route is well ducked only after the first quarter mile or so.
-From the saddle, head up the ridgeline, passing Pt.
-7,515ft to the right (east).
-Look for ducks starting at the small saddle just north of Pt.
-7,515ft, following up the ridgeline.
+Route DescriptionThe route follows the obvious ridgeline from the saddle SW of Owens Peak.
+An obvious use trail leads up the first part from the saddle with ducks all the way to the summit in case the route isn't obvious.
 It is an interesting scramble with perhaps too many ducks for a Sierra peak.
 If you have climbed other HPS peaks you will understand the culture of excessive ducking and it may not bother you.
 Feel free to knock over any you think are worthless - they are generally frowned on in Wilderness areas, and aren't really needed anyway.

 About 300ft from the summit the ducks will lead across a boulder/scree slope on the southeast side where it joins up with the Indian Wells use trail a short distance below the summit.